Menu

 How Retinol Works

 Once applied to the skin, retinol is converted into retinoic acid, the active form of Vitamin A. This conversion allows it to interact with skin cells at a deeper level, enhancing cell turnover, unclogging pores, and stimulating collagen production.
-By increasing the rate at which skin cells are shed and replaced, retinol helps improve tone, texture, and clarity.
+By increasing the rate at which skin cells are shed and replaced, retinol helps improve tone, skin texture, and clarity.

 Key Benefits of Retinol